 On the 1st May 1960 to celebrate the Club’s 80th anniversary the Bath CC promoted an Olympic selection Four up time trial over 53 miles.

 A second national championship was promoted in 1987 when the club was entrusted with the RTTC National 100 mile Championships.

 On 28th March 2010 the Bath CC promoted Round 1 of the National Rudy Project Hilly Series.
 The headquarters was the Frome Football Club and the course of some 24 miles went through Maiden Bradley and Mere before climbing over the Deverills, much of the route used for the Club’s open hilly event over many years.
 The event consisted of Disabled, Veteran, Women, Juniors and Senior and was very successful calling on considerable support from the club – which responded by some 40 members, an exceptional effort.

 If you are interested in the club’s record history, then take a look at the work by Peter Wilson and Tony Thorne to take the bound Bath CC records book and make it available electronically.
 It not only has the records but also many photographs of the holders.
-Download the document.
+Download from our Club Records page.